-- ◆ Investment in intangible capital (human capital and Research and Development (R&D) capital) is indispensable for innovation. - ◆ The annual expenditure on R&D as percentages of GDP are presented for selected economies in the following chart. - ◆ The chart shows that the U.S. has consistently invested a relatively high percentage of its GDP in R&D, averaging 2.5% since 1963.
-The East Asian economies, including Mainland China, with the exception of Hong Kong, has been catching up fast. - ◆ China is expected to reach its target of 2.5% of GDP in 2020, approximately the same as the average U.S. share over the past more than fifty years.
+Investment in intangible capital (human capital and Research and Development (R&D) capital) is indispensable for innovation.
+The annual expenditure on R&D as percentages of GDP are presented for selected economies in Chart 20.
+Chart 20 shows that the U.S. has consistently invested a relatively high percentage of its GDP in R&D, averaging 2.5% since 1963.
+The East Asian economies, including Mainland China, with the exception of Hong Kong, have been catching up fast.
+China is expected to reach its target of 2.5% of GDP in 2020, approximately the same as the average U.S. share over the past more than fifty years.
 However, it will still be below the expected or targeted levels of the European countries (France, Germany and the U.K.), Japan and South Korea.
-86

-R&D Expenditures as a Share of GDP and Their Target Levels at 2020: G-7 Countries, 4 East Asian NIEs, China & Israel
+Chart 20: R&D Expenditures as a Share of GDP and Their Target Levels at 2020: G-7 Countries, 4 East Asian NIEs, China and Israel

-- ◆ One indicator of the potential for technical progress is the number of patents created each year.
-In the following chart, the number of patents granted in the United States each year to the nationals of different countries, including the U.S. itself, over time is presented. - ◆ The U.S. is the undisputed champion over the past forty years, with 140,969 patents granted in 2015, followed by Japan, with 52,409.
-(Since these are patents granted in the U.S., the U.S. may have a home advantage; however, for all the other countries and regions, the comparison across them should be fair.) - ◆ The number of patents granted to Mainland Chinese applicants each year has increased from the single-digit levels prior to the mid-1980s to 8,166 in 2015. - ◆ The economies of South Korea and Taiwan, granted 17,924 and 11,690 U.S. patents respectively in 2015, were far ahead of Mainland China.
-In contrast, the number of U.S. patents granted to Hong Kong nationals was only 601 in 2015.
+One indicator of the potential for technical progress is the number of patents created each year.
+In Chart 21, the number of patents granted in the United States each year to the nationals of different countries, including the U.S. itself, over time is presented.
+The U.S. is the undisputed champion over the past forty years, with 140,969 patents granted in 2015, followed by Japan, with 52,409.
+(Since these are patents granted in the U.S., the U.S. may have a home advantage; however, for all the other countries and regions, the comparison across them should be fair.)
+The number of patents granted to Mainland Chinese applicants each year has increased from the single-digit levels prior to the mid-1980s to 8,166 in 2015.
+The economies of South Korea and Taiwan, granted 17,924 and 11,690 U.S. patents respectively in 2015, were far ahead of Mainland China.